seqan/needle/README.md

 - shape (uint64_t), if flag is false
 - all minimiser hashes (uint64_t) with their occurrences (uint16_t)

-Based on a minimiser file the ibfs can be computed by using the following command:
+Based on the minimiser files the Needle index can be computed by using the following command:
 ```
 ./bin/needle ibfmin exp*.minimiser -e 16 -e 32  -f 0.3 -c -o example
 ```

 ## Estimate
 To estimate the expression value of one transcript a sequence file has to be given.
-Use the parameter "-i" to define where the IBFs can be found (should be equal with "-o" in the previous commands).
+Use the parameter "-i" to define where the Needle index can be found (should be equal with "-o" in the previous commands).
 Use -h/--help for more information and to see further parameters.
 The following example searches for one gene, which is expressed in the first experiment with expression 6 and in the second with expression 37.
 Therefore, it should be found only in the second experiment but not the first when using expression levels of 16 and 32.